rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 She walked down the corridor, turned right then twice left and finally right again.

-*Yup, I can't remember this spot either.* - she thought getting upset at herself.
+*Yup, I can't remember this spot either.* - she thought getting upset at herself once more.

-*Think girl, you got to find your way.* - she continued the thought.
+*Think girl, you got to find your way; can't depend on others all the time.* - she continued the thought.

 *"Sam?"* - she enquired again to no response.
 Her anxiety had started to show.
 Her mind showed her terrible situations in which Sam and Amir got themselves into and by now, they must have visited the death's door, or at the very least, its porch.

-She shook her head as if the movement would dislodge the thought - "Sam?
-Can you hear me?"
+She shook her head as if the movement would dislodge the thought - *"Sam?
+Can you hear me?"*

 There was no reply.

 Another turn to the left, another sprint for three hundred metres and another dead end.

-*Did they leave without me?
-No, no, they wouldn't... would they?* - Hannah had started to discuss with herself - *Maybe they found the way out and I am stuck here, because I yelled at Amir.
+*Did they leave me here?
+No, no, they wouldn't... would they?
+I would, I was awful.* - Hannah had started to discuss with herself - *Maybe they found the way out and I am stuck here, because I yelled at Amir.
 I said such horrible things to him.*

 *"Amir?"* - she called.
 Then she lowered her voice and said - *"I'm sorry.
-I didn't want to say those things.
-I am the silly one."*
+I truly am.
+I didn't think and my mouth just said those things.
+I am the useless one, perhaps I should be left behind..."*

-The walls observed the girl getting increasingly depressed.
-The walls decided to motivate her by releasing a few pebbles metres away from her.
+The walls surrounding the girl observed her getting increasingly depressed.
+The walls decided to provide some incentives to get her unstuck.
+They released a few pebbles a few metres away from her.

-*"Hello?
+‘Plop, pluck!’

+*"H...
+Hello?
 Sam?
 Amir?"* - she queried followed by her thoughts -  *Of course it was nothing.*

 Another ‘plop’ echoed on the walls and reached her.